-I received, what is becoming a regular request, this week from a contact online.
-“I wanted to see if you had any advice on how I can start writing grants and getting practice outside of my job?”
+I received this question from a contact: “I wanted to see if you had any advice on how I can practice writing grants outside of my job?”

 It’s been a while since I was in that position, but I’ve been there.
-Where DOES a person go for experience with a skill that most folks gets paid to execute?
+Where DOES a person go to practice writing grants?
+Ultimately this is a skill that professionals gets paid to execute.

-Talk with the powers that be at said organization about their needs for grant dollars.
-Sometimes, just because a fit is there with your passion, a need is not readily available.
+Next, contact that organization and ask about their needs for grant dollars.
+Remember, just because a fit is there with your passion doesn’t mean there is a current need.
 Some organizations don’t need grants right now and some don’t write grants at all.
-Keep this in mind.
-An organization that does not have a current needs list, a timeline for those needs, estimates for each needs, AND a sustainability plan for each need after it is acquired may not be ready for grants.
+To that end, keep this in mind: An organization that does not have a current needs list, a timeline, estimates, AND a sustainability plan for each need is not ready for grants.

-The organizations who do need grants may need them for a capital campaign or other specific need.
-They may not want to let someone use their organization as practice if they are needing specific dollars for specific pressing needs.
+Furthermore, the organizations who do need grants may not want you to ‘practice writing grants’ for a specific need.
+A large capital campaign or other critical project or program requires experience.
+An organization may not want to let someone practice grant writing based on the grant or need.
 In other words, you may have to find an organization that would ‘like’ grant dollars, and ‘could’ use them, but isn’t relying on them.

-A few questions you will want to consider before presenting yourself to write grants ‘for practice.’
+A few questions you will want to consider before presenting yourself to ‘practice writing grants.’

 - Why are you interested in writing grants?